 Students must apply for admission to a concentration in the engineering program during the semester in which they are completing the required courses listed above.
 Admission to a BSE concentration is required for a student to enter 300-level engineering courses.

 Conditional admission is available to assist certain students.
 Students who wish to take 300-level courses, but who have not completed the required courses with the stipulated minimum grade and/or who have not achieved the minimum required cumulative grade point average may be given conditional admission to the program.
 Conditional admission is granted at the discretion of the department chair.
 Conditional admission is normally granted as long as students do not have more than 10 semester hours of course deficiencies and only if their cumulative grade point average is no less than 2.20.
 Furthermore, the student’s GPA must be raised to no less than 2.30 and all course deficiencies must be removed within the period designated by the chair (normally not exceeding one year).
-Students who receive conditional admission and then fail to meet these conditions within the designated time period are not eligible to reapply for admission to the program at a later date.
 As an alternative to conditional admission, students may delay taking 300-level courses until they have met all requirements for regular admission to the program.